mxdvl/clare/content/words/political-promises.md

 ---
 title: Political Promises
-date: 2020-10-17T00:00:00+01:00
+date: 2020-10-17T00:00:00.000+01:00

 ---
-Calorific words weigh us down
+Calorific words weigh us down.

 We're way too saturated

-By your suited and booted jargon
+By your suited and booted jargon.

-The public wants answers
+The public wants answers.

-Words solidified by your creations
+Words solidified by your creations.

-Stop shifting the blame
+Stop shifting the blame,

-Go exceed our expectations
+Go exceed our expectations.

 For the youth don't know where to look